Acts Chapter 13 Summary

 Discussion Questions for Acts, Chapter 13

-1. How does the Holy Spirit's directive to set apart Barnabas and Saul for the work to which he has called them reflect the importance of prayer and discernment in ministry?
+1. How does the Holy Spirit's directive to set apart Barnabas and Saul for the work to which He has called them reflect the importance of prayer and discernment in ministry?

 3. How does the narrative in Acts 13 illustrate the importance of being sensitive to the leading of the Holy Spirit in ministry and missions?
 How can we cultivate a greater awareness of the Spirit's guidance in our own lives and churches?